OASL Logo Empowering Oregon Students by Supporting School Libraries

 Glossary

-Academic conversations
+Academic Conversations

 Students learn to participate in "academic conversations" where they state propositions, support arguments with evidence, and learn to use more formal language.
-Differentiated from the "scholarly conversation", where researchers challenge and communicate with each other over time and through peer-reviewed articles.
+Differentiated from the "scholarly conversation," where researchers challenge and communicate with each other over time and through peer-reviewed articles.

 Accuracy

-Being factual, replicable, provable, measurable; factors such as corroborating sources, replicable testing, thoroughness.
+Being factual, replicable, provable, and measurable; factors such as corroborating sources, replicable testing, and thoroughness.
+Indicators of accuracy include:

-• editorial oversight
+• Editorial oversight

-• timing or currency
+• Timing or currency

-• triangulation among sources
+• Triangulation among sources

-• quality of writing
+• Quality of writing

-• versions (version control)
+• Versions (version control)

 Active listening (in a digital environment)

-Advanced search strategies (in increasing complexity)
+Advanced search strategies

-• limiters for source type (blog, newspaper, journal)
+• Limiters for source type (blog, newspaper, journal)

-• limiters for source features (graphics; length)
+• Limiters for source features (graphics; length)

-• limiters for methodology
+• Limiters for methodology

-• limiters for populations
+• Limiters for populations

-• limiters for classification codes such as NAICS industry codes from the North American Industry Classification (formerly SIC codes), human or animal classifications
+• Limiters for classification codes such as NAICS industry codes from the North American Industry Classification (formerly SIC codes), human or animal classifications

 Authority